Reading Time: 7 minutes

 Many students will use your social media accounts to keep up to date with campus and community events.
 But it’s important to be strategic about what news you share.
 Filter your updates according to the interests and motivations of your target audience.

-ESI knows that its target audience is particularly interested in exploring local attractions, events, and social opportunities.
+ESI knows its target audience is particularly interested in exploring local attractions, events, and social opportunities.
 So, the school tailors its Twitter feed to serve those objectives:

 language school social media strategy